sustrik/250bpm/blog:170/blog.md

 # The Story of the Reichstag

 When the Red Army was conquering Berlin, capture of Reichstag was seen as an important symbolic act.
 For Russians, the Reichstag was a symbol of the Nazi Germany.
 Nazis, however, never used the building, seeing it as a symbol of the despised democracy.
-As you may remember, they've rather set it on fire and blamed the communists for the deed.

 ![](reichstag2.png)